About This Property

 Waitlist Information

-The Section 8 Housing Choice Voucher (HCV) waiting list is currently closed.
 Eligibility is generally based on income (below 50% of Area Median Income), family size, and citizenship status.
-The agency manages 0 Housing Choice Vouchers.
+Most housing authorities that provide vouchers currently have multi-year waiting lists.

 Waitlist data provided by section8waitlist.org